codeLAlit/CsecCTF20_writeups/Forensics/EXampleIF/README.md

 Image available in repo.

 ### Idea:
 This is an easy problem.
-We have and image and need a flag just see if there is something encoded.
+We have an image and need a flag, just see if there is something encoded.

 Using [Forensically Beta](https://29a.ch/photo-forensics/) and seeing the string extraction data we get our flag.
 Facchas rejoice.